 MPL Blog

-Social drinking encourages heartful conversations.
+Social drinking encourages heartfelt conversations.
 It naturally tends to break the ice between people.
 Even though you’re socializing at parties over drinks, you might hit that awkward silence at one point where no one has anything to say!
 Imagine not being able to move forward at that point.
 That’s where drinking games for adults can help.
 However, I’m not just talking about alcohol drinking.
-You can have excellent social drinking with soft and healthy beverages also.
+You can have excellent social drinking with soft and healthy beverages, too.

 A word of caution before beginning: drink responsibly, respect boundaries, and play safely.